SQL Schema Creator

 |---|---|---|

-For the full schema mental model and cross-schema relationships, see ORE Studio SQL Schema.
+For the full schema mental model, see ORE Studio SQL Schema.

 How to use this skill

-generate SQL schema files from JSON models, ensuring consistency and reducing
+generate SQL schema files from JSON models.
+Hand-crafting SQL files is only

 Priority order